ENG517/Procedure/RavindranH/PR-TEMPLATE.md

 # Completed Work

-- Created new procedure: p-possystem-updateinventory
+-  Created new procedure: `p-possystem-generatereport`

+- Procedure's Goal:
+Understand the steps to generate end-of-the-day reports.

 ## User Scenario

-An accounting manager who has worked on the POS product before, but is not aware of its advanced features and wants to generate revenue reports at the end of each business day for auditing purposes.
+An accounting manager who has worked on the product before but is not aware of its advanced features and wants to generate revenue reports at the end of each business day for auditing purposes.